Convex Equipartitions via Equivariant Obstruction Theory: Introduction

-Our proof of Theorem~\ref{thm:main} relies on equivariant obstruction theory as formulated by tom Dieck \cite[Sec.~II.3]{tomDieck:TransformationGroups}.
+Our proof of Theorem~\ref{thm:main} relies on Equivariant Obstruction Theory as formulated by tom Dieck \cite[Sec.~II.3]{tomDieck:TransformationGroups}.
 We happen to be in the fortunate situation where we have to deal only with primary obstructions, for mapping a cell complex of dimension $(d-1)(n-1)$ to a sphere of dimension $(d-1)(n-1)-1$.
-Moreover, the cell complex has a single orbit of maximal cells (“facets”), where the obstruction cocycle evaluates to~$1$.
-At the same time, we have $n-1$ orbits of ridges, of sizes $\binom ni$.
-The proof is completed via the number theoretic fact about the $n$-th row of the Pascal triangle
+Moreover, the cell complex has a single orbit of maximal cells (“facets”), on which the obstruction cocycle evaluates to~$1$.
+At the same time, we have $n-1$ orbits of cells of dimension $(d-1)(n-1)-1$ (called “subfacets” or “ridges”); these orbits have cardinalities $\binom ni$.
+The proof is completed via a number theoretic fact about the $n$-th row of the Pascal triangle:

 This may be derived from the work by Legendre and Kummer on prime factors in factorials and binomial coefficients, apparently was first proved by Ram \cite{Ram1909} in 1909, extended by Joris et al.~\cite{JorisOestreicherSteinig}, and was later rediscovered by A. Granville (see Soulé \cite{Soule04} and Kaplan \& Levy~\cite{KaplanLevy04}).